M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

         If gList2.Visible Then gList2.SetFocus Else Me.SetFocus
         IhaveLastPos = False
         With ScrInfo(FindMonitorFromMouse)
-            If IsWine And .Left = 0 And .top = 0 Then
+            If IsWine And .Left = 0 And .Top = 0 Then
                 Width = MeWidth
                 Height = MeHeight
                 Me.move MeLeft, MeTop